scoskey/m502/notes.md

 ### 23. Definability and absoluteness

-Consider the structure $(\mathbb N,+)$, and compare it with the structure $(\mathbb N,+)$.
-The second structure has a reduced language, but is it really weaker in the senes that fewer concepts are expressible?
+Consider the structure $(\mathbb N,+,0)$, and compare it with the structure $(\mathbb N,+)$.
+The second structure has a reduced language, but is it really weaker in the sense that fewer concepts are expressible?

 **Definition**.
 Let $\mathcal A$ be a structure.
 An $n$-ary relation $R\subset A^n$ is *definable* in $\mathcal A$ if there is a formula $\phi(x_1,\ldots,x_n)$ such that $(a_1,\ldots,a_n)\in R\iff\mathcal A\models\phi[x_i=a_i]$.
 A function $f\colon A^n\to A$ is definable if its graph is a definable $n+1$-ary relation.
 Finally an element $c\in A$ is definable if $\set{c}$ is a definable unary relation.